companyakis/companyakis/README.md

 ### Mustafa Buyukdereli 😄

-AI, AR and Web3
+AI, AR and Web3...

-Python, JavaScript, C#, Solidity
+I like Python, JavaScript, C#, Solidity and Clarity.